Quixoty/quixoty-test4.github.io/_posts/2020-10-07-residential trees (part 3).md

 <br><br>

 Different sources provide different ways to calculate the required rooting volume of a tree.
-GreenBlue Urban uses the below equation to calulate the minimum required rooting volume, which is based on the eventual canopy width of the tree.
+GreenBlue Urban uses the below equation to calulate the minimum required rooting volume, which is based on the mature canopy spread of the tree.

 </p>

 **π x r² x 0.6**

-Or, use the [Soil Volume Calculator][volume-ref] on the GreenBlue Urban website.
+Alternatively, use the [Soil Volume Calculator][volume-ref] on the GreenBlue Urban website.

 [volume-ref]: https://www.greenblue.com/gb/resources/soil-calculator